Deyber2000/AirBnB_clone/README.md

 `<class>.update(<id>, <attribute name>, <attribute value>)` or `<class>.update(
 <id>, <attribute dictionary>)`.

-Updates a class instance based on a given id with a given key/value attribute pair or dictionary of attribute pairs.
+Updates a class instance based provided an id with a given key/value attribute pair or dictionary of attribute pairs.
 If `update` is called with a single key/value attribute pair, only "simple" attributes can be updated (ie. not `id`, `created_at`, and `updated_at`).
 However, any attribute can be updated by